Alliance Trust chairwoman Karin Forseke resigns

-LONDON Karin Forseke, chairwoman of embattled British investment firm Alliance Trust, said on Friday she was stepping down from her role on January 1, as the company implements a major overhaul following pressure from activist investor Elliott Advisors.
+LONDON Karin Forseke, chairwoman of embattled British investment firm Alliance Trust (ATST.L), said on Friday she was stepping down from her role on January 1, as the company implements a major overhaul following pressure from activist investor Elliott Advisors.

 Gregor Stewart, a non-executive director of Alliance Trust, will take on the role of interim chair until a new chair is chosen.